Identity and mission

 - Messiah’s commitment to service-learning and civic engagement earned recognition on the national President’s Higher Education Community Service Honor Roll with Distinction.

-- Messiah’s extensive sustainability efforts include initiatives such as a student-run organic community garden, composting, one of the nation’s largest solar thermal systems, biodiesel production and regular collegewide inventory of greenhouse gas emissions.
-The Princeton Review recently named Messiah College one of the 322 most environmentally responsible collegesin the U.S. and Canada.
+- Messiah’s extensive sustainability efforts include initiatives such as a student-run organic community garden, campus-wide composting program, one of the nation’s largest solar thermal systems, biodiesel production and regular collegewide inventory of greenhouse gas emissions.
+The Princeton Review recently named Messiah College one of the 322 most environmentally responsible colleges in the U.S. and Canada.
 Read more at messiah.edu/sustainability.

-- Messiah’s Internship Center is nationally recognized for excellence in professional preparation of students for today's workforce.
-More than 455 colleges and universities use Messiah's training materials or model their internship program after Messiah.
+- Messiah’s internship program is nationally recognized for excellence in professional preparation of students for today's workforce.
+More than 470 colleges, universities and businesses use Messiah's training materials or model their internship program after Messiah.

-- To help students connect with potential employers, the Career Center hosts Into the City, a unique, intensive two-day career development and networking program in a major U.S. city. among all undergraduate institutions that send students to study abroad, according to the Institute of International Education.
-Last year, more than 400 Messiah students studied abroad in more than 40 different countries.
+- To help students connect with potential employers, the Career and Professional Development Center hosts Into the City, a unique, intensive two-day career development and networking program in major U.S. cities such as Boston, Chicago, Philadelphia, Charlotte and New York.

 - The Collaboratory for Strategic Research and Applied Partnerships enables students to apply academic knowledge and live out their Christian faith through imaginative, hands-on problem solving that meets the needs of clients around the world.
-In 2012, World Vision awarded the Collaboratory a $733,000 grant to further improve water and sanitation access for disabled individuals in rural Africa.
+From 2012-2014, World Vision has awarded the Collaboratory grants totaling $758,000 to further improve water and sanitation access for disabled individuals in rural Africa.

 - Through the Harrisburg Institute, Messiah provides access to Christian higher education in an urban setting where students can live and serve in the city.